theheraldproject/theheraldproject.github.io/payload/simple.md

 Confidentiality - No. The Contact ID can be intercepted in the clear by any Bluetooth device, allowing relay and replay attacks.
 Only the phone who generated the Contact ID will know who it belongs to.
-By rotating the Contact ID regularly (E.g. every 30 seconds) localised Bluetooth tracking can be reduced (E.g. adboard)
+By rotating the Contact ID regularly (E.g. every 15 minutes) localised Bluetooth tracking can be reduced (E.g. adboard)

 Integrity - Yes.
-Only the sequence of TOTP codes for a particular phone can be processed by that phone for that time point.
+Only the sequence of codes for a particular phone can be known by that phone for that time point as only that phone has the daily key seeds.
 Data could not be manipulated or predicted such that an individual phone could be targeted.

 Availability - Maybe.
 Could be compromised by a brute for attack DDoS-ing the healthcare